yuelchen/hello-spring-boot/README.md

 This repository is a collection of Spring Boot (demo) applications for the sole purpose of learning how to use the Spring Boot framework.

 ## 👋 Hello 👋
-If you found this work to be helpful and would like support me, please consider buying a [☕ ko-fi](https://ko-fi.com/yuelchen) :)
+If you found this work to be helpful and would like support me, please consider getting me a [☕ ko-fi](https://ko-fi.com/yuelchen) :)

 ## Noteworthy Mentions
 You will also find documentation which was created based off a number of sources, such as: